BreenSammy/transport-temperature-model/README.md

 ```
 python setup.py develop --user
 ```
-Changes in the code will be reflected immeditly in the behaviour of the programm.
+In develop mode changes to the code will be reflected immediately in the behaviour of the program.

 ## Running a transport simulation

 A transport simulation can be executed in a folder that contains a **transport.json** file.
-This is the main input file and includes all informations about the start time of the transport, the transport route and the cargo.
+This is the main input file and includes all information about the start time of the transport, the transport route and the cargo.
 A full explanation of all possible inputs can be found in the documentation.

 The simulation can be started with the simple command
 ```